 Another doctor researched on the healthy lifestyle based diet of Hunzakuts on rats.
-They were given pieces of whole grain chapattis, legumes, farm fresh raw carrots, raw cabbage, unpasteurized fresh milk, a but of meat (once a week), and plenty of water, fresh air, sunlight, and exercise.
+They were given pieces of whole-grain chapattis, legumes, farm-fresh raw carrots, raw cabbage, unpasteurized fresh milk, a bit of meat (once a week), and plenty of water, fresh air, sunlight, and exercise.
 On the 27th month of the experiment, the rats were killed and examined.
 The astonishing result was that there were no detectable signs of pathology in any of the rats.
 The doctor noticed them to be alert and cheerful and to live in harmony with each other when they were alive.
 Later, McCarrison tested English and Bengali diets on rats and found out that the rats then tested other as expected developed diseases of every organ and behaved cruelly with each other.

-In Hunza, the healthy lifestyle diets remains in harmony with the principles of long living, hence it is merely astonishing that the Hunzakuts enjoy such lively, first-class health and happy, long lives.
+In Hunza, the healthy lifestyle diets remain in harmony with the principles of long-living, hence it is merely astonishing that the Hunzakuts enjoy such lively, first-class health and happy, long lives.

-To maintain healthy lifestyle they have foods which are loaded with micronutrients.
-The food they eat are ultra organic because of their methods of fertilizing their soil with carefully-nurtured organic compost.
+To maintain a healthy lifestyle they have foods that are loaded with micronutrients.
+The food they eat is ultra organic because of their methods of fertilizing their soil with carefully-nurtured organic compost.
 Moreover, they do not use pesticides.

 They do not eat more than they require, the primary reason being that they do not have excessive amounts of food available.
-They intake approximately around 1,900 calories, on average, daily.
-With this they also successfully maintain a healthy lifestyle.
+They intake approximately 1,900 calories, on average, daily.
+With this, they also successfully maintain a healthy lifestyle.